 Dr. Devon Boan

-Devon Boan is Director of the Honors Program at Belmont.
-He has degrees in American Literature, Religion and Culture, and Philosophy.
+Devon Boan is Professor of Honors and Coordinator of The Artist's Studio.
+He has earned degrees in American Literature, Religion and Culture, and Creative Writing.
 He has been an editor, a prizewinning playwright, a sportswriter, a columnist, and, after brief careers in the ministry and with a research firm, has taught sociology, literature, creative writing, and interdisciplinary studies at three different universities.
 He joined the faculty at Belmont in 1996.

-Dr. Boan is a native of North Carolina and has lived in Fort Worth, Louisville, Cincinnati, Atlanta, Columbia (SC), and Nashville.
+Devon is a native of North Carolina and has lived in Fort Worth, Louisville, Cincinnati, Atlanta, Shelby (NC), Columbia (SC), and since 1996 in Franklin, just south of Nashville.

 How to Contact Dr. Boan: